ufal/mtmonkey/API.md

     *en*, *de*, *fr*) (**required**)
 -   *targetLang*: string -- ISO 639-1 code of the target language (*cs*, *en*, *de*, *fr*) (**required**)
+-   *systemId*: string -- an aditional identification of the system variant that should be used for translation (optional, default = empty string)
 -   *alignmentInfo*: boolean -- request alignment information (optional, default = "false")
 -   *text*: string -- text to be translated in UTF-8 character encoding